MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 _Deleting a Resource Group_

-1. You are reqired to type the resource group name into the edit box near the top of the Delete blade.
+1. You are required to type the resource group name into the edit box near the top of the Delete blade.
 If the name matches, the **Delete** button enables so you can delete the resource group.

 1. Click the **Delete** button to remove all traces of this lab from your account.